-The bill also expands the purposes for which grant money can be used to include co-responder community responses and community-based alternative responses.
+The act also expands the purposes for which grant money can be used to include co-responder community responses and community-based alternative responses.
 Public safety agencies, law enforcement agencies, and peace officer organizations that apply for a grant are encouraged to do so in collaboration with mental health centers and other community-based social service or behavioral health providers in their region.
-The bill specifies which funding opportunities each entity may apply for.
+The act specifies which funding opportunities each entity may apply for.

-(Note: This summary applies to the reengrossed version of this bill as introduced in the second house.)
+(Note: This summary applies to this bill as enacted.)